An arm lift, medically known as a brachioplasty, is a surgical procedure to remove excess fat deposits and loose skin in the upper arm.

 Brachioplasty is performed under general or sedation anesthesia and will typically last about three hours.
 During surgery, Dr. Kalnoki will place incisions along the inside of the upper arm, usually running from the armpit to the elbow.
 She will then apply liposuction techniques as needed to reduce excess fatty tissue from the area.
 She then trims away excess skin to create a tighter contour of the underside of the upper arm.
 The incisions will be sutured closed at the end of the surgery.

-A typical arm lift patient should expect some mild to moderate discomfort for one to two weeks.
+A typical arm lift patient should expect some mild to moderate discomfort for one to two weeks, however experiences vary.
 Compression bandages will be worn for up to three weeks to support healing of the surgical area.
 Most patients are able to return to work after one week of recovery and resume exercise around two weeks post-surgery.
 On average, it can take up to six months for the healing process to be fully complete and for the patient's full results to show.
 Dr. Kalnoki offers her surgical patients embrace®, an advanced scar therapy that will help reduce the appearance of scars as they heal.

 At the Quatela Center for Plastic Surgery, Dr. Kalnoki provides her arm lift surgery patients with the expertise, experience, and precision they need for optimum results.
 She will create and customize a treatment plan that addresses your individual concerns to help you achieve your desired results.